dsohk/rancher-on-azure-workshop/docs/02-Provision-Kubernetes.md

 ./generate-cloud-provider-json.sh
 ```

-You can now copy & paste the code output which was created during Task 1 - Step 4.
-Please refer to the Azure Shell for the ouput.
+You can now copy & paste the code output which was created during Task 1 - Step 4.  **Please refer to the Azure Shell for the output.**

 ```
 {